Que0Le/thesis_B_cs_TU_Berlin/readme.md

 # Source code

-This is the source code for the experiment conducted during the course of the BSc.
-Thesis "On reliable execution of applications for Linux using the approach of in-kernel processing".
+This is the source code for the experiment conducted during the course of the BSc Thesis "On reliable execution of applications for Linux using the approach of in-kernel processing", in the same condition used to generate the data, which means they are not `production ready` nor `nice`.
 The programs that are needed for the experiement are:
 - 2 example applications written with eBPF (`eBPF_app/eBPF_measure`) and Kernel Module (`mymodule/kernel_module`) methods.
 - 1 packet generator (called `client` located in `mymodule/helper`).